How do I claim council tax exemption?

 I live outside Tower Hamlets, Newham, Redbridge or Waltham Forest

 Unless you live in one of the above boroughs, to prove your full-time student status you need to submit a Queen Mary student status letter to your local authority’s council tax office.
-You can request your letter online unless you are a research student, in which case you need to contact the Research Degrees Office, room 2.13, 2nd Floor, Graduate Centre.
+You can access your stduent status letter online.

 You need to send a new electronic status letter to your local authority’s council tax office at the start of each academic year.
 If you use special delivery post, you can track delivery.

 Alternatively, you can go to your local council offices and hand in your documents in person.
 If you do this, ask for a date-stamped receipt which you should keep in case you later need to prove you have provided evidence of your full-time student status to your local authority.
 The local authority may also ask you to provide other documents such as a copy of your tenancy agreement.

 If you are unsure how to contact your local authority, and to check how it deals with council tax, enter your postcode online.

 I live in Tower Hamlets, Newham, Redbridge or Waltham Forest

 You will need to fill out an online application form called ‘a student disregard application form’ which you can access here: Council Tax Exemption.
 If you live in Tower Hamlets, the form will ask you to provide a council tax accout number.
 To get this you need to first complete an online moving in form to register that you have moved into the borough.

 You will also need to ensure your term time address in MySIS is up-to-date with your address in either Tower Hamlets, Newham, Redbridge or Waltham Forest.
 If you move outside one of these boroughs, you will need to send a student status letter to the new borough you are living in - see above.